Hapara/Frontend-Exercise/README.md

 A responsive layout which adjusts to various screen sizes.
 The design does not include a mobile version so it is up to the developer to use thier own judgement to present this.

+OR

+Show us something cool you have seen recently in the frontend space.
+It's up to you it's a blank canvas.

+OR

+Extra special bonus points if you show us a way to take an AngularJS 1.x app and integrate a newer framework for the purpose of upgrading in the future.

 ### How to send it to us:

 Please fork this repository or create your own git repository and provide us access to clone it when you are finished, with instructions to build and run the application.